TheRealFayz/Tactica/README.md

 - Right-click raid roster to Toggle as Healer / DPS / Tank.
 Roles sync to everyone running Tactica; latest leader/assist decision wins.
 - Clean indicators next to names (H/D/T).
 - pfUI communication: Tactica tank role also flags tank role in pfUI when available (requires SuperWoW).
-- `/ttpush` or `/tactica pushroles` (raid leaders) broadcast current role list manually to the raid (should not be needed)
-- `/ttclear` or `/tactica clearroles` clear all roles (local; if raid leader, clears for everyone)
+- `/tt roles` to post the assigned and number of tanks, healers and DPS, respectively, to the raid.
+- `/tt rolewhisper` toggle the role whisper function on/off _(note: this is also available via /tt options)_.
 <img width="492" height="327" alt="Tactica - Roster" src="https://github.com/user-attachments/assets/991708d0-b30d-402f-9eff-57cb767b9859" />

 ### 3. Loot mode QoL for bosses
 - Optional auto Master Looter on boss target (RL only).
-After a boss is fully looted, get a popup to switch back (e.g., to Group Loot).
+After a boss is fully looted, get a popup to switch back (e.g., to Group Loot). _(Note: this is available via /tt options)_.
 - Works even when ML ≠ RL: the ML’s client pings the RL via addon message when the corpse is emptied.
 - “Don’t ask again this raid” (raid-scoped) and global on/off setting.
 <img width="287" height="161" alt="Tactica-loot" src="https://github.com/user-attachments/assets/f8fcd04a-8060-4fa1-bb13-7d76810d9800" />

 ## Quick start
-- `/tt` — open the Post UI
+- `/tt` or `/tactica` — open the Post UI
+- `/tt options` or `/tactica options` — open the option UI
-- `/tt help` — full command list
+- `/tt help` or `/tactica help` — full command list
-- Toggle auto behaviors in the Post UI (checkboxes), or use the slash options mentioned in help.
+- Toggle auto behaviors in the option UI (checkboxes), or use the slash commands mentioned in help.

 ## Installation
 1. Navigate to your World of Warcraft installation folder.